SE-PINN/SE-PINN/README.md

 In addition, SE-PINN supports the following features:
 - L-BFGS optimization
 - A class that supports deterministic training, checkpointing of training, and visualization
-- `pip install sepinn` — A Python package on PyPI with CI/CD
+- A Python package on PyPI with CI/CD (`pip install sepinn`)
-- Documentation as a [webpage](https://tiger-du.github.io/sepinn.html) and a [Google Colab notebook](https://colab.research.google.com/github/Tiger-Du/SE-PINN/blob/main/docs/quantum_harmonic_oscillator.ipynb
+- Documentation as a [webpage](https://tiger-du.github.io/sepinn.html) and a [Google Colab notebook](https://colab.research.google.com/github/SE-PINN/SE-PINN/blob/main/docs/quantum_harmonic_oscillator.ipynb
 )

 <h2 align="center">Example</h2>

 __Figure 1__ and __Figure 2__ are both visualizations of the ground state (_left_) and the energy of the ground state (_right_) that are predicted by SE-PINN as it trains.
-The physical system of interest is the __quantum harmonic oscillator__, which is used to model diatomic molecules such as diatomic nitrogen, diatomic oxygen, and the hydrogen halides.
+The physical system of interest here is the __quantum harmonic oscillator__, which is used to model diatomic molecules such as diatomic nitrogen, diatomic oxygen, and the hydrogen halides.

-As visualized in __Figure 2__, constraining SE-PINN via a special architectural layer — a __hub layer__ — to predict the ground state with exact symmetry improves its convergence to both the correct ground state and the correct energy.
+As visualized in __Figure 2__, constraining SE-PINN via a special architectural layer — a __hub layer__ — to predict a ground state that satisfies exact symmetry improves its convergence to both the correct ground state and the correct energy.

 | **Figure 1**: SE-PINN without Enforcement of Symmetry |
 | --- |